 Auckland City Mission’s Calder Health Centre provides primary care services to some of the most marginalised Aucklanders, many of whom have extremely high and complex health needs.

-The Calder Centre is a very low cost General Practice and is closely integrated with the Mission’s social services.
+The Calder Centre is a low-cost General Practice closely integrated with the Mission’s social services.
 Many of its clients are homeless, families and individuals in crisis, clients with mental health concerns and those battling addiction.

 About the Calder Health Centre

-The Calder Health Centre has more than 1,600 enrolled patients and conducts more than 14,000 health consultations annually.
-The average number of visits per patient at the Calder Centre is around 11 per year - about three times the national rate.
-Consultations are also significantly longer than normally required in general practice.
-The frequency and length of visits are a direct reflection of the hardship and challenges faced by the people accessing the Centre’s specialised services: most patients fit into the Quintile 5 deprivation level.
+The Centre has more than 1,600 enrolled patients and conducts more than 14,000 consultations annually.
+The average number of visits per patient is about three times the national rate, and consultations are significantly longer than usual in general practice, reflecting the deprivation and challenges faced by people accessing the Centre’s specialised services.

-The Calder Health Centre is unique in that it is the only medical centre to be integrated with the services provided by an organisation like the Auckland City Mission.
-Its services include social services support, a mental health nurse practitioner, a Hepatitis C clinic and a podiatrist.
-This service model provides a more holistic approach to the health and social needs of their patient group.
+The Calder Centre is the only medical centre in New Zealand which is integrated with the services provided by an organisation like the Auckland City Mission.
+Its services include social services support, a mental health nurse practitioner, a Hepatitis C clinic, and a podiatrist.
+This service model provides an holistic approach to the health and social needs of patients.

 A major part of the job for the Calder Health Centre's nurses is listening, smiling and supporting people through what they’re experiencing.